64.5 F

 The Commonwealth’s labor force participation rate, measuring the proportion of the civilian population age 16 and older that is employed or actively looking for work, was unchanged at 63.8 percent in June.

--The June unemployment rate dropping to 2.8% is promising news for Virginia’s economic health and is a welcome return to pre-pandemic unemployment levels,” said Glenn Youngkin. -In such a competitive labor market, we remain committed to expanding workforce development opportunities for Virginians.
+-The June unemployment rate dropping to 2.8% is promising news for Virginia’s economic and is a welcome return to pre-pandemic unemployment levels,” said Glenn Youngkin. -In such a competitive labor market, we remain committed to expanding workforce development opportunities for Virginians.
 While the 94,000 job additions is promising, we must remain vigilant regarding the workforce participation rate, which does continue to lag.
 I am focused on increasing Virginia’s participation rate across the commonwealth.”

 -Virginia’s economic performance continues to rebound at a healthy pace,” said Secretary of Commerce and Trade . -Virginia’s on course to continue adding if employers can find workers to fill them.
 We’re still down nearly 120,000 people in our labor force since before the pandemic.”